 Infrastructure Is Key

-For cities to be deemed “smart,” the critical infrastructure sectors supporting these communities will leverage information and communication technology (ICT) to analyze real-time information.
-Moreover, if these digital communications are to afford new citizen services.
+For cities to be deemed “smart,” the critical infrastructure sectors supporting these communities will leverage digital information and communication technology (ICT) to analyze real-time information, which, in turn, will enable new and enhanced citizen services.
 For example:

 - intelligent transportation